 The robbery at Norrmalmstorg in 1973 took an unexpected turn when the hostages started sympathizing with their captors.
 In an instant the Stockholm Syndrome was born.

 The corner at the intersection between Norrmalmstorgsgatan and Hamngatan in Stockholm was once the location for one of Kreditbanken’s (The Credit Bank) offices.
 On an August day in 1973, Jan-Erik “Janne” Olsson, on leave from prison, went into the bank armed with a submachine gun and tried to rob it.
 The police were on the scene right away and two officers went inside.
 Olsson opened fire, injuring one of them in the hand and the jaw.
 He then ordered the other policeman to sit in a chair and “sing something.”
 He chose Lonesome Cowboy by Elvis Presley.

-Olsson took four persons in the staff as hostage and barricaded himself in the vault.
-He demanded that his friend Clark Olofsson, at the time imprisoned, should be brought there and his demand was met.
+Olsson took four persons in the staff hostage and barricaded himself in the vault.
+He demanded that his friend Clark Olofsson, at the time imprisoned, be brought there and his demand was met.

 It was the criminologist and psychiatrist Nils Bejerot who was working for the police at the time that coined the expression “Norrmalmstorgssyndromet” (The Norrmalmstorg Syndrome).
-This later became known as the Stockholm Syndrome.
+This later became known as Stockholm Syndrome.